Joint Time Frequency and Order Analysis Tool for DIAdem

 A screen shot of the dialog when Joint Time Frequency Spectrum is selected is shown below:

-- Select the Spectrum 2D Blue.LPD report under the Report Template input.
+1. Select the View Contour Only.TDV layout under the Report Template input.
 Any selection, however, is appropriate for this analysis.

-- Click the Run Analysis button.
-This will generate all of the data and automatically draw the data on the report template selected in Report Template.
+4. Click the Run Analysis button.
+This will generate all of the data and automatically display the analysis results using the template selected in Report Template.

-- To show and hide the data portal (DIAdem 9.0 and later) click on the Portal button, located on the right hand side below the New Data File button.
+5. To show and hide the data portal, click on the Portal button, located on the right hand side below the New Data File button.

-- To change the report type that is displayed, simply change the selection in the Report Template box and click Load Template.
+6. To change the layout displayed, simply change the selection in the Report Template box and click Load Template.

 Order Analysis Frequency Spectrum